 Bringing Style and Tradition to the Hunt

 You could easily spend six figures on a bespoke rifle or shotgun inside.
 Ed Anderson is their gunsmith.
 He’s also a professional marksman like Harrison and has been working at Beretta for more than 20 years.
 He and Harrison work in tandem to ensure that every gun is fitted to the person seeking it out.
 “Back in the day,” says Harrison, “a man would purchase a gun and fit his style of shooting and his body to that gun.
 That’s how you shot decades ago.
 We don’t look at it like that.
 Our customers come in, and we make the gun for them.
 We create the perfect fit for the individual.”

 The customer who wants the bespoke, beautiful, hunting outfitter experience comes here from as far as Georgia, California, and Texas.
 Appointments can take hours or even a full day.
 “We cannot shoot here, but we do statistic pointing,” says Ed Anderson.
 “And, for the customer creating something on the higher end, we can take a trip about an hour-and-a-half north and make a day of it.
 We take a few guns up, do a proper fitting out in the field and then come back and recap at the store.”

-This last gun shop in Manhattan is well-located for these day excursions, too.
-The private reserves and clubs north of the city are still plentiful, as is grouse and pheasant and shockingly beautiful, green countryside.
+The last gun shop in Manhattan is well-located for these day excursions, too.
+The private reserves and clubs north of the city are still plentiful, as are grouse, pheasant, and shockingly beautiful green countryside.

 The shop enjoys a loyal following, and newer clientele in need of a quick fix for a broken rifle will find there’s a pecking order and a wait list.
 Guns crafted in Italy, by hand, with painstaking engraving and custom-built barrels?
 Well, those things––like all good things––take time.